Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

-Tyler O'Neill -- .172 average over his past 10 games -- will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks, with Merrill Kelly on the hill, on July 25 at 9:40 PM ET.
+Tyler O'Neill -- with a slugging percentage of .233 in his past 10 games (including zero home runs) -- will be in action for the St. Louis Cardinals against the Arizona Diamondbacks, with Zac Gallen on the hill, on July 26 at 3:40 PM ET.

-He collected three RBI (going 1-for-2 with a double) in his previous game against the Diamondbacks.
+In his last game he had a hitless performance (0-for-4) against the Diamondbacks.

 Tyler O'Neill Game Info & Props vs. the Diamondbacks